the body

 around us only windd

-Source: poetryinternationalweb.
+Source: Poetry International.
 Original poem by Rutger Kopland, appeared in On yearning for a cigarette, publisher Van Oorschot, 2001.
-The poet was interviewed (Dutch only) about this poem for the NRC newspaper)
+More poems at Poetry International.

 1/29